 For the best views, you may wish to visit during monsoon season.

 Next on our list of beautiful places in India is Khajjiar, which is often said to be the local version of Switzerland!

 Nestled in the Himalayan ranges, this place boasts a majestic medley of mountainous meadows and glistening bodies of water.
 With endless hiking opportunities, Khajjiar is also home to a wildlife sanctuary.

 14. Khatling Glacier

 An absolute playground for experienced high-altitude trekkers, the Himalayan Khatling Glacier offers a captivating scenery of snow-capped peaks, glacier moraines, and ice sheets.

 Several routes lead to the glacier, but my favorite is the Malla Village trail that’ll take you past various points of interest like the Kedarnath Temple.

 15. Lake Pichola

-If visiting Udaipur, be sure to check out Lake Pichola, known for its mirror-like surface.
-One of Udaipur’s largest lakes, Pichola is fringed by temples, palaces, and hills.
+If you’re visiting Udaipur, be sure to check out Lake Pichola, known for its mirror-like surface.
+Many hostels in Udaipur offer tours to one of Udaipur’s largest lakes.
+Pichola is fringed by temples, palaces, and hills.